 \section{Methodology}

-We summarized the key notations and their associated descriptions in Table~\ref{tab:notation}.
+We summarize the key notations and their associated descriptions in Table~\ref{tab:notation}.
 A graph is denoted as $G(V, E)$, where $V$ represents the set of vertices (or nodes) and $E$ denotes the set of edges.
-Graph structure is encoded by its adjacency matrix $A$, in which the $(i,j)$-th element is one if node $i$ is connected to node $j$, and zero otherwise.
+The graph structure is encoded by its adjacency matrix $A$, where the $(i,j)$-th element is one if node $i$ is connected to node $j$, and zero otherwise.
 For undirected graphs, $A$ is symmetric.
 The adjacency matrix augmented with self-loops is denoted as $\tilde{A}$, where all diagonal elements are set to one to include self-connections.